 The inconsistent results were possibly due to genetics, a mix of male and female participants, the type of tea leaves used, and the bioavailability of the active ingredients in the green tea leaves.
 The review involved analyzing global research that included human and animal participants.

 More well-controlled human studies are needed to reach a definitive conclusion about the benefits of green tea for diabetes.

 While not all studies have shown positive results regarding diabetes, green tea has still been shown to be beneficial in other ways.
 For example, in an unsweetened form, green tea remains preferable to sugar-sweetened beverages.

 If you have diabetes and want to maximize the potential benefits of green tea, it’s important to avoid adding substances that can cause blood glucose changes.
 It’s best to drink the mild-tasting tea plain, instead of diluting it with milk or sweetening it with sugar.

 Teabags are just fine (loose leaf is best), but if you want to enjoy a fresher, green flavor, you can buy traditional matcha green tea online and in specialty shops.

-Matcha is a green tea powder, traditionally used in Chinese tea ceremonies.
-It is prepared with a small bowl and bamboo whisk, though a spoon or wire whisk can work in a pinch.
+Matcha is a green tea powder, traditionally used in Japanese tea ceremonies.
+It’s prepared with a small bowl and bamboo whisk, though a spoon or wire whisk can work in a pinch.
 Because the tea is more concentrated in a matcha powder, you may reap additional benefits over bagged green tea.